thomashoneyman/purescript-halogen-hooks/docs/07-Hooks-API.md

 ## useState

 The `useState` Hook allows you to create an independent state.
-It requires the initial state as an argument, and it returns the current value of that state and a unique identifier you can use with function to update that state.
+It requires the initial state as an argument, and it returns the current value of that state and a unique identifier you can use with state functions to update that state.

 ```purs
 Hooks.do